Tjstretchalot/turtles2/README.md

 - **Wheat farm** - a simple 9x9 wheat farm which is checked every 30 minutes, depositing seeds and wheat in separate chests and has a chest to get fuel from.
 - **Wheat/Carrot/Potato farm** - 3 stacked 9x9 farms all managed by a single
 turtle.
 Each farm is on its own 30 minute timer for being checked.
+Has a simple config file to include additional 9x9 farms stacked on top of each other, following the same pattern of wheat, carrot, then potatoes.
+Seems to work best at 9 farms total (so 3 of each).
-- **Small mushroom farm** - Easily farm an 18x18 small mushroom farm with any distribution of red and brown mushrooms.
+- **Small mushroom farm** - easily farm an 18x18 small mushroom farm with any distribution of red and brown mushrooms.
 36 planted mushrooms, checked every hour.
+- **Mining** - with very little setup, mine all resources between layers 7 and 50 in a chunk, spiraling chunk by chunk outward.
+- **Vein** - quickly set the turtle up to mine out all of a given resource which is contiguous next to the turtle.
+Often useful for deconstructing large structures or acquiring obsidian.

+Plus other more specific programs (e.g., automations for feeding the Gourmaryllis plant in Botania, or the crafting recipe for wheat dough in Create).

 ## Technical Features